sathomas/jsDataV.is/src/text/ch1/02-line-charts.md

 ### Step 3: Add the Temperature Data

-With a simple addition we can add temperature measurements to our chart.
+With a simple addition to our code, we can include temperature measurements in our chart.
 Note that we include the `yaxis` option for the temperature data and give it a value of 2.
 That tells flotr2 to use a different y-scale for the temperature data.

 ``` {.javascript .numberLines}
 Flotr.draw(